 - swelling of the hands and ankles, shortness of breath, or sudden onset of heart failure

-A doctor should discuss potential risks with each treatment.
-Some biologics are associated with higher incidences of infection than others.
+A doctor should discuss the potential risks of each treatment.
+Some biologics have a higher incidence of infection than others.

-Biologic treatments have helped many people with RA experience a reduction in symptoms, as well as slow the progression of damage to affected joints.
+Biologic treatments have helped many people with RA experience a reduction in symptoms and slow the progression of damage to affected joints.

-Over the past decade, the amount of available biologic treatments has increased.
+Over the past decade, the number of available biologic treatments has increased.
 Researchers are studying many potential medications that may help people with RA in the future.
-These medications are known as new biologics.
+Healthcare experts refer to these medications as new biologics.